mlfina/home/README.md

 ## News

-- December 2024, the manuscript “Predicting Individual Corporate Bond Returns” was accepted to Journal of Banking and Finance. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3870306)
+- May 2025, the manuscript “Growing the Efficient Frontier on Panel Trees” was published on Journal of Financial Economics. [link](https://doi.org/10.1016/j.jfineco.2025.104024)
-- October 2024, the manuscript “Growing the Efficient Frontier on Panel Trees” was accepted to Journal of Financial Economics. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3949463)
+- Feb 2025, the manuscript “Predicting Individual Corporate Bond Returns” was accepted to Journal of Banking and Finance. [link](https://doi.org/10.1016/j.jbankfin.2024.107372)
 - July 2024, the paper “Growing the Efficient Frontier on Panel Trees” won the IQAM Research Award 2024, 3rd Research Prize Award. [link](https://iqam-research.de/forschungspreis/iqam-research-prize-2024/#content-wrapper)

 ## Team Member